MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-for-business.md

 ## Automatic switching with the Enterprise personal browser

 > [!NOTE]
-> Applies when device has at least one Microsoft Entra ID profile and one MSA profile (existing or new).
+> Applies when device has at least one Microsoft Entra profile and one MSA profile (existing or new).

 The Enterprise personal browser is designed to keep work and personal browsing separate for the end users via the new Automatic Switching mechanism.
 When the device has an existing MSA profile or creates a new one, it enables automatic switching to enforce the browsing context separation.
 We continue to update our automatic switching logic to support more sites.